 What is the IoT?

-“The Internet of Things is actually a pretty simple concept,” says Calum McClelland, the VP of Operations and Projects at Leverege, an IoT software company.
+“The Internet of Things is actually a pretty simple concept,” says Calum McClelland, the VP of Operations and Projects at Leverage, an IoT software company.
 “It means taking all the things in the world and connecting them to the internet.”
 Things that connect to the internet can be put into one of three categories:

 - Things that collect information and then send it.